-Jurisdiction Constraint/Note Reason Ireland Autumn transmission ratings are in place.
+Jurisdiction Constraint/Note Reason Ireland Winter transmission ratings are in place.
 Seasonal.
-Northern Ireland Autumn transmission ratings are in place.
+Northern Ireland Winter transmission ratings are in place.
 Seasonal.
 Ireland / Northern Ireland Update to System Wide Transmission Constraint Group: Operational Limit for Rate of Change of Frequency (S_RoCoF) Limit Type: X:<= Limit: 1 Hz/s Continued trialling of an increased system limit for the Rate of Change of Frequency (RoCoF).
 System conditions permitting, the RoCoF limit will be 1.0 Hz/s.
 Ireland One of the following units are must run for security of supply, when available: MP1, MP2, MP3.
-Security of Supply Ireland Two of the following units are must run for security of supply on 15/11/2022: MP1, MP2, MP3,TYC Security of Supply
+Security of Supply